 The County Water Resources programs works with the water agencies to encourage county residents to use water wisely and to use no more than absolutely needed.
 All of our groundwater basins are overdrafted and our streams experience very low flow during the summer and dry years.
 It is important for all users, including private wells and water systems, to minimize their water use, particularly irrigation and outside water use which does not soak back into the ground.
 The County implements various programs to promote water conservation and minimize wasteful water use:

-2014 is the third dry year in a row, and the driest in the historical record.
-On January 28, 2014, the Board of Supervisors adopted a resolution declaring a state of drought in Santa Cruz County:
+2015 is the forth dry year in a row, with 2013 the driest in the historical record.
+On August 19, 2014, the Board of Supervisors adopted emergency provisions for the drought in Santa Cruz County:

 - All county residents including those on small water systems and private wells are urged to reduce water use by at least 20%.